The Center for Rheumatology and Bone Research

 What is a clinical trial?

 A clinical trial is a type of research study.
-Clinical trials test new treatments and compare them to available treatments (the usual way doctors treat certain health conditions or diseases).
+Clinical trials test new treatments and/or compare them to available treatments.
 The Food and Drug Administration requires clinical trials before a new medication can be approved.
-Sometimes it is necessary to compare an experimental treatment with a placebo (inactive treatment) when no standard treatment exists.
+Sometimes it is necessary to compare an experimental treatment with a placebo (inactive treatment) to determine if it works.

 Participants volunteer for a variety of reasons.
-They may be looking for a treatment solution that is superior to their current conventional therapy.
-They may want to learn more about their own health or take a more active role in their own healthcare.
+They may be looking for a solution that is superior to their current therapy.
+They may not be responding to currently approved therapies.
 They may not have health insurance and would receive investigational drugs, associated visits, x-rays, and labs free of charge.
-Or, they may want to help in the search for better health for people in the future.
+Perhaps they may want to help in the search for better healthcare for people in the future.

 What are the benefits of taking part in a clinical trial?

-Because the trials are experiments, personal benefit cannot be guaranteed.
+Because the trials are experimental, personal benefit cannot be guaranteed.
 The benefits of taking part in a clinical trial depend on the study you join.
 Here are some possible benefits you might get from taking part in a clinical trial.
-You may:
+You may receive at no cost:

 - Have your medical condition watched closely

-- Receive some medications at no cost to you
+- Receive investigational medications at no cost to you

-- Help answer research questions that may mean better health for people in the future
+- Help answer research questions that may lead to more options in the future

 What are the risks of taking part in a clinical trial?

-- The visits for the clinical trial may be frequent and time consuming
+- The visits may be more frequent and longer than a standard office visit

 - The therapy you receive may not be effective or you may be assigned to a placebo group